erickwok1121/ekcfweather/README.md

 - Implemented with SpringBoot with the MVC

 - JDK 11, Spring Boot 2.4.5, Gradle

+- Update application-local.xml before build
+  > weather-stack-access-key, the access key of weather stack
+  > open-weather-map-access-key, the api key of open weather map
+  > cache-expiry, the result would be cached in X seconds and the result would be retrieved from cache

 - Compile the program with "gradlew bootJar"

 - Start the server with "jar -jar currencyfair-weather-backend.jar"

 - Test with PostMan
   Sample

   By default, "Melbourne" from Australia would be retrieved